OXID-eSales/oxideshop-user-documentation/setup/products/extended-tab.rst

    For more information on how to set the type of zoom for individual products, for example, see :ref:`configuration/images:Specifying the zoom for individual products`.

 :guilabel:`Alt.
 Contact`
    By default, questions that customers can send via e-mail through the product’s detailed view are sent to the e-mail address specified under :menuselection:`Master Settings --> Core Settings`.

    If you have a direct contact person for a specific product, you will need to enter his/her e-mail address here.
 All product-related enquiries will be sent directly to this employee.

 :guilabel:`Searchable`
    This checkbox is selected by default so that customers can search for products in the shop.

    However, sometimes you might not want them to be able to search for a certain product in the shop, for example, if this is a free product that is added when they purchase something else.

    This needs to be done to prevent them from adding this product to the shopping cart multiple times.

 :guilabel:`Product can be customized`
    If this box is checked, an additional input field will be displayed on the product’s details page and in the shopping cart.

    Customers can enter text in this input field to provide individual information when purchasing products.

-This could be the text that is printed on a T-shirt or a mug or an engraved in a ring.
+   This could be the text that is printed on a T-shirt or a mug or engraved on a ring.

 :guilabel:`Intangible Product`
    Intangible products are products that are not packaged and sent to customers, for example, seminars or services.
    |br|
-   If no shipping costs have to be calculated for all intangible products, you will need to select :guilabel:`Don't consider intangible Products (e.g. Gift Certificates) in Shipping Costs Calculation` in :menuselection:`Master Settings --> Core Settings`, the :guilabel:`Settings` tab, under :guilabel:`Other settings`.
+   If no shipping costs need to be calculated for all intangible products, select :guilabel:`Don't consider intangible Products (e.g. Gift Certificates) in Shipping Costs Calculation` in :menuselection:`Master Settings --> Core Settings`, the :guilabel:`Settings` tab, under :guilabel:`Other settings`.
    |br|
    If you offer software, under :menuselection:`Master Settings --> Core Settings --> Settings --> Download articles` you have configured the \"Download articles\" function.
    |br|
-   For more Informationen,see :doc:`Downloads tab <../../setup/products/downloads-tab>`.
+   For more information, see :doc:`Downloads tab <../../setup/products/downloads-tab>`.

 :guilabel:`Free Shipping`
    If this box is checked, the product won’t be included in the shipping cost calculation.
 However, even when this product is added to the shopping cart together with other products, this doesn’t mean that the entire order will ship for free.

 :guilabel:`Deactivate wished Price`
   Customers can use the wished price function in the product’s detailed view by entering a price at which they would buy the product.

   Customer enquiries are collected under :menuselection:`Customer Info --> Price Alert` in the Admin panel.
 The shop owner can notify the customer by e-mail, prepared by the shop, once the desired price has been reached.

   Use this field to turn off the wished price for a specific product.

-The function can also be globally enabled or disabled for the shop in the :guilabel:`Functions` section of the theme’s settings.
+  You can also enable or disable the function globally for the shop in the :guilabel:`Functions` section of the theme’s settings.

-Until OXID eShop 6.2.1, wished price was called price alert.

 :guilabel:`Skip all negative Discounts (Discounts, Vouchers, Delivery ...)` If this box is checked, no negative discounts, such as discounts and coupons, will be calculated for this product.